-What is Peer-to-Peer Chat?
+What is Peer to Peer Chat?

-We completely agree that transparency, better collaboration, and engaged employees are good things.
-And we think there is certainly a business case for computer-based workers having chat solutions so they can better collaborate.
+There is certainly a business case for computer-based workers having chat solutions so they can better collaborate.
 But beyond that, we don’t see a great use for it for the frontline.
 But more on that in a second.

 Why You Should Crack Down on Shadow IT